quantmind/awesome-data-science-viz/README.md

 ### Analysis

 * [fastText](https://github.com/facebookresearch/fastText) a C++ library for sentence classification
+* [TextBlob](https://github.com/sloria/TextBlob) is a python library for processing textual data.
+It provides a simple API for diving into common [NLP][] tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.
 * [simhash](https://github.com/leonsim/simhash) a python implementation of [Simhash Algorithm](http://www.wwwconference.org/www2007/papers/paper215.pdf) for detecting near-duplicate web documents

 ### Tools